anton-k/handle-pattern-servant-app/README.md

 We can also have collection of interfaces.
-Imagine that we have a list of competing http-services that can be identified by name and all of them can be wrapped in the sme interface.
+Imagine that we have a list of competing http-services that can be identified by name and all of them can be wrapped in the some interface.

 We can create a map of interfaces: